 - Comparative and Global Perspective Requirement: At least one of the elective courses must be either (A) a study-away course or (B) an approved domestic internship that will expand the student's capacity for awareness of global urbanism.

-- By permission of the faculty coordinator, up to two courses from a student's study-away experience may be counted toward the major in any one of the three clusters.
+- By permission of the faculty coordinator, up to two courses from a student's study-away experience may be counted toward the major.

 - By permission of the faculty coordinator, up to three courses from the Cities Program may be counted toward the major.